Updated July 17, 2023

 What is Bond Fund?

-From the perspective of investors, a bond fund is a better way of investing in bonds without buying the underlying individual bond securities.
-The investors are able to generate a steady stream of income by indirectly participating in the interest payment made by the underlying bond securities.
-Further, a bond fund manager rarely holds any securities until maturity as they usually purchase and sell bond securities in the fund as per the market conditions, and so the bond fund don’t have any maturity date, unlike the underlying individual bonds.
+From an investor’s perspective, a bond fund is a better way of investing in bonds without buying the underlying individual bond securities.
+The investors can generate a steady income stream by indirectly participating in the underlying bond securities’ interest payments.
+Further, a bond fund manager rarely holds any securities until maturity as they usually purchase and sell bond securities in the fund as per the market conditions.
+So the bond fund has no maturity date, unlike the underlying individual bonds.

-The fund manager pools investors’ funds into a portfolio of fixed income securities, bonds in this case.
+In this case, the fund manager pools investors’ funds into a portfolio of fixed-income securities and bonds.
 The investments are usually made in established institutions with high credit ratings.
-The main focus of such a fund is to optimize the income opportunities while maintaining the risk of credit default (both principal repayment and interest payment) to the minimum.
+The main focus of such a fund is to optimize income opportunities while maintaining the risk of credit default (both principal repayment and interest payment) to the minimum.

-There are two major sources of income for a bond fund investor –1) capital appreciation due to an increase in the Net Asset Value (NAV) over a period of time and 2) dividend paid by the underlying bonds at certain intervals of time.
+There are two significant sources of income for a bond fund investor –1) capital appreciation due to an increase in the Net Asset Value (NAV) over some time and 2) dividend paid by the underlying bonds at specific intervals.

 Now, let us have a look at some of the best-known bond funds available across the globe:

-- Vanguard Total Intl Bd Idx Investor (VTIBX): This fund has a below-average risk rating with an average return profile as per Morningstar.
-During the last 3 years/5 years as of August 31, 2020, the fund has generated a return of 4.66%/4.27% indicating stable returns across the time period.
-The expense ratio of the fund is 0.13%, which is below average.
+- Vanguard Total Intl Bd Idx Investor (VTIBX): This fund has a below-average risk rating with an average return profile per Morningstar.
+During the last three years/5 years, as of August 31, 2020, the fund has generated a return of 4.66%/4.27%, indicating stable returns.
+The fund’s expense ratio is 0.13%, which is below average.

-- DFA Five-Year Global Fixed-Income I (DFGBX): This fund has a below-average risk rating with a below-average return profile as per Morningstar.
-In the last 3years/5 years/10 years as of August 31, 2020, the fund has generated a return of 2.13%/2.20 %/ 2.25%indicating low but very steady returns across the time period.
-The expense ratio of the fund is 0.26%, which is relatively higher.
+- DFA Five-Year Global Fixed-Income I (DFGBX): This fund has a below-average risk rating and a below-average return profile per Morningstar.
+In the last 3 years/5 years/10 years, as of August 31, 2020, the fund has generated a return of 2.13%/2.20 %/which 2.25%indicating low but very steady returns across the period.
+The fund’s expense ratio is 0.26%, which is relatively higher.

-- PIMCO Global Bond Opps (Unhedged) Instl (PIGLX): This fund has an average risk rating with an anabove-average return profile as per Morningstar.
-In the last 3 years/ 5 years/ 10 years as of August 31, 2020, the fund has generated return of 2.40%/ 3.87%/ 3.09%indicating relatively volatile returns across a time period.
-The expense ratio of the fund is 0.67%, which is on the higher side.
+- PIMCO Global Bond Opps (Unhedged) Instl (PIGLX): This fund has an average risk rating with an above-average return profile per Morningstar.
+In the last three years/ 5 years/ 10 years, as of August 31, 2020, the fund has generated a return of 2.40%/ 3.87%/ 3.09%indicating relatively volatile returns.
+The fund’s expense ratio is 0.67%, which is higher.

-- Inflation protected bond fund: These type of funds invest in Treasury Inflation-Protected Securities (TIPS) that are mapped to the prevalent inflation rate in the US, usually Consumer Price Index (CPI) inflation.
+- Inflation-protected bond fund: These types of funds invest in Treasury Inflation-Protected Securities (TIPS) mapped to the overall inflation rate in the US, usually Consumer Price Index (CPI) inflation.
 As the name suggests, these funds help in hedging against inflation.

-- Municipal bond fund: These funds are invested in bonds that are issued by the local and state governments.
-These are good investment options for people in higher income tax brackets as the bonds are free all taxes (local, state, and federal taxes) if issued in the investors’ home state.
+- Municipal bond fund: These funds are invested in local and state governments’ bonds.
+These are good investment options for people in higher income tax brackets as the bonds are free of all taxes (local, state, and federal taxes) if issued in the investors’ home state.

-- International bond fund: In these type of bond funds the investments are made in bonds issued by foreign governments or corporations.
-As such, these funds help the investors reduce the interest rate, as well as an economic risk, is given the exposure to various sovereign nations.
+- International bond fund: In these types of bond funds, investments are made in bonds issued by foreign governments or corporations.
+As such, these funds help the investors reduce the interest rate and economic risk, given the exposure to various sovereign nations.

-- Investors are allowed to partake in bond funds much easily as compared to individual bonds.
+- Investors can partake in bond funds much more quickly than individual bonds.

-- The transaction costs are relatively less than what would to be paid for buying the entire set of underlying individual bonds.
+- The transaction costs are relatively less than what would be paid for buying the underlying individual bonds.

-- Given that it is a pool of a number of bonds, the impact of a default in any one bond is hardly felt at the portfolio level.
+- Given that it is a pool of several bonds, the impact of a default in any one bond is hardly felt at the portfolio level.
 This is the benefit of diversification.

-- The investors can withdraw or liquidate their investments at any point in time by selling the bond fund at the NAV then.
+- The investors can withdraw or liquidate their investments at any point by selling the bond funds at the NAV.

 Some of the major disadvantages are as follows:

-- The value of these funds fluctuates on the basis of the prevailing interest rates in the market.
+- The value of these funds fluctuates based on the prevailing interest rates in the market.

-- These funds may not always be open to all investors as the fund managers may close the fund to new investors based on certain criteria.
+- These funds may not always be open to all investors as the fund managers may close the fund to new investors based on specific criteria.

 - Unlike the interest payments of the underlying individual bonds, the dividend payments of the bond funds may be variable.

-This is a guide to Bond Fund.
-Here we also discuss the introduction and how does bond fund work? along with advantages and disadvantages.
+This is a guide to Bond Funds.
+We also discuss the introduction and how bond funds work with advantages and disadvantages.
 You may also have a look at the following articles to learn more –